Dee68/milestone_project4/README.md

   #### Database

 - Built with Python and the Django framework with a database of a Postgres for the deployed Heroku version(production)
-- Two database model shows all the fields stored in the database
+- The database model shows all the fields stored in the database
 <details><summary>Show diagram</summary>
 <img src="https://raw.githubusercontent.com/Dee68/milestone_project4/main/docs/rms_database.png">
 </details>